shineworld/uartaccessory/README.md

 This project aim to help a user to develop an open accessory android application without left adb usb debug using a linux powerd PC how android accessory device emulator.

-Actually it simulate the FDTI FT312D behaviour detecting first packet after AOA switch in which are contained all info for correctly set UART device.
-Also AOA fingerstamp sent to Android is for FTDI FT312D but can be fastly changed to anyother in code.

-The final version will support more device models to cover dummy UARTs with fixed settings like industrial chip like FTDI.

 The scheme is simple:<br>
   Android Device -> AOA ready application -> USB cable -> Linux PC -> <b>this software</b> ->/dev/ttyUSBx -> target device